Eric Tolt: Playing style

 During his early Tetris career and his 2020 and 2021 CTWC's, Tolt used a playing style called hypertapping which emphasizes vibrating the buttons rapidly over pressing them; a technique first popularized by Saelee in his winning 2018 CTWC tournament.
 After the 2021 CTWC, however, Tolt began to use another technique called rolling, a new technique created by fellow Tetris player Christopher Martinez (known online as "CheeZ") before the 2020 CTWC, which involves rolling the back of the controller with all five fingers to position the game pieces more quickly.
 He has since used this technique to achieve various records, including the first three million point score, first to reach the glitched colors levels, and to win the 2022 CTWC.
 During his winning 2022 CTWC, Tolt's strategy revolved around outlasting his opponents after the reaching the "killscreen" at level 29, in which the game pieces begin to fall at their maximum speed.
-In a post-game interview after defeating the two-time and most recent CTWC champion in the semi-finals with this strategy, Tolt commented 'you can win by outlasting your opponent [...] "because everybody makes mistakes eventually"'.
+In a post-game interview after defeating the two-time and most recent CTWC champion in the semi-finals with this strategy, Tolt commented that victory can be achieved because "everybody makes mistakes eventually".

 Competitive record

-This table lists notable Classic Tetris tournaments in which Gibson competed in and their outcomes.
-It includes any appearances at the CTWC, CTWC DAS Jonas Cup, CTWC DAS World Cup, CTM Mega Masters, as well as high placings at related tournaments, such as reaching at least semifinals in other CTWC or CTM events.
-CTM results prior to 2022 only list the winner and runner-up, and information may be incomplete.
+This table lists notable Classic Tetris tournaments in which Tolt competed and their outcomes.
+It includes any appearances at events related to CTWC or CTM.
+CTM results prior to 2022 list only the winner and runner-up, and information may be incomplete.